What we look and feel like

 Our photos are rotated so that the walls, ceiling or horizon are straight.
 Shooting at an angle is so 90s.

-We tend to show some context to our shots, particularly when it comes to speaker or band shots.
+We try to show some context to our shots, particularly when it comes to speaker or band shots.
 So most of the time, it won't just be of a musician or the speaker, but it will feature parts of the congregation, such as heads or raised arms, in the foreground obscuring the view, typically with a shallow depth of field.

 Church is all about connecting with Jesus and each other – such a natural fit to have people-orientated photos.
 It’s really not in our style to take pictures of the building or inanimate objects that don’t have people clearly using or interacting with said things.